 - Add the tofu immediately and toss so the tofu can absorb some of the aromatic oil.
 Sprinkle the spice mix over top and toss very well so everything is evenly seasoned.
 Transfer to a serving plate and garnish with the remaining scallion greens.
 Enjoy!

-- Extra firm, firm, or medium firm tofu can all be used for this dish.
+Extra firm, firm, or medium firm tofu can all be used for this dish.
 Extra firm and firm are easier to handle and have a meatier texture.
-People who aren't very familiar with tofu tend to prefer it.
+People who aren't very familiar with tofu tend to prefer extra firm.